sorreltree/multienum/README.rst

 positional parameter.  ``x is MultiEnum(a, x)`` will not be true, even if ``a`` and ``x`` are equal.

-By default, the second value in the tuple (first value after the int value) will be returned if the value is cast as a string (using the str() function, for instance).
+By default, the first in each individual enumerated tuple will be returned if the value is cast as a string (using the str() function, for instance).
 For compatability with the types in the enum module, the same value will be returned using the 'name' attribute.

 Example
 -------